Ask Slashdot: What Are Some Books You Wish You Had Read Earlier?

 I'll still get there, but with significantly more breaks and annoyance at not being done already.

-The Mythical Man Month (Score:3)
+The Mythical Man Month (Score:5, Insightful)

 If you are an engineer, manager or other technical career....
 OR a MANAGER of anybody who falls into those categories, this should be *required* reading every few years.